nnellans/github-workflows-guide/README.md

 # name to use for each run of the workflow:
 run-name: 'string' # optional, default is specific to how your workflow was triggered
-# the value can include expressions, and can reference the contexts of 'github' and 'inputs'
 ```
+- `run-name` can use expressions, and can reference the contexts of 'github' and 'inputs'

 # Triggers
 https://docs.github.com/en/actions/using-workflows/triggering-a-workflow <br />